neelesh-codes/non-gui-based-text-editor/README.md

 ```
 or download a .zip file by clicking the code button.

-after that do this in the command prompt terminal or power shell:
+after that do this in the command prompt, terminal or power shell:
 ### On windows
 ```pip
 pip install openpyxl numpy pandas